pdm-project/call-for-features/README.md

 What features you miss the most that are not included in `poetry` or `pipenv`?

 Open a new issue at this repository, open to all community users.

+## A Better project name?

+I am having a hard time thinking of a good project name.
+Any suggestion is welcomed!